 Ghostbusters was incredibly disappointing and this game is a bland experience I'd suggest staying away from until it reaches the price of other regular digital titles.
 For the lower price it would be worth it though for a full price game there are far better options everywhere.
 The real problem with this game aside from local only multiplayer is the bland worlds that are maze-like, grindy and filled with the same ghosts that just get different textures.
 It's also boring to play as it almost put me to sleep which never happens in games and carries far too repetitive tasks.
 Walk into a room; shoot ghosts, fight better ghost to trap it that's the same in the next three rooms and wander further.
 If you can handle playing a mundane game and have some local friends then the there's a decent time to be had in terms of campaign length.

-Review Done on Ghostbusters for Xbox One
+Ghostbusters Review on Xbox One

 Review Code Provided by Activision